NewOrbit/Service2ServiceAuth.Demo/README.md

 ### App Registration and Authentication

 In order for a an App Service to have "Authentication" (the built-in type) it needs an App Registration created in the Tenant.
 When you set up Authentication in the portal, an App Registration is automatically created for you.
 This will also create an Enterprise Application (i.e. an associated Service Principal), set up an API Permission and create a Secret and store this in a config setting on the App Service.
-You only need the App Registration to make the inbound authentication work - the other things are irrelevant to this purpose and will not be created here.
+You only need the App Registration to make the inbound authentication work - the other things are unnecessary if you just want to handle inbound auth.

 The concept of App Registrations is extremely broad and could probably fill a whole book and I won't attempt to explain it here.
 Note that what I am describing here almost certainly won't work cross-tenant; you can absolutely set that up, but it requires more work.